 |Google Chrome 29 and higher||Yes - Supports TLS 1.2|

 We and/or our customers still use Internet Explorer.
 Will we be affected?

 That depends.
-If you're using Internet Explorer 11 then you should be unaffected.
+If you use Internet Explorer 11 then you should be unaffected.
 You can get more information about browser capabilities from the table above.

 How can I be sure that I will be able to get to my Issuetrak Cloud site with Internet Explorer?

 Will my Active Directory SSL authentication still work with my Cloud site?

 Yes, so long as your domain controllers support TLS 1.2.

 - More information can be found here and here for customers leveraging Windows Server 2008R2 and Windows Server 2012 for their domain controllers.

 Will my Cloud site still process incoming email via SSL?